blockchain-certificates-web/blockchain-certificates-web.github.io/guide/quick-start.md

 ### Viewing and verifying certificates

-The easiest way for developers to get familiar with Blockchain Certificates is to clone the [cert-web-component](https://github.com/blockchain-certificates/cert-web-component) repo and perform the steps in the README to launch.
+The easiest way for developers to get familiar with Blockchain Certificates is to clone the [blockcerts-verifier](https://github.com/blockchain-certificates/blockcerts-verifier) repo and perform the steps in the README to launch.
 After this, you will be able to view and verify sample certificates locally.

-Other tools for viewing and verifying certificates include:
-*   [cert-verifier-js](https://github.com/blockchain-certificates/cert-verifier-js): Javascript library for Blockcerts verification that can be used in a Node.js app or a browser
-*   [cert-verifier](https://github.com/blockchain-certificates/cert-verifier): Python library for Blockcerts verification
+Developers wishing to create their own UI but leverage Blockcerts tooling for verification can use the [cert-verifier-js](https://github.com/blockchain-certificates/cert-verifier-js) project.
+This Javascript library for Blockcerts verification can be used in a Node.js app or a browser.
+We are currently using this library for [blockcerts-verifier](https://github.com/blockchain-certificates/blockcerts-verifier), the Blockcerts [iOS wallet](https://github.com/blockchain-certificates/wallet-iOS), and the [Android wallet](https://github.com/blockchain-certificates/wallet-android).

-*   [cert-viewer](https://github.com/blockchain-certificates/cert-viewer): Python Flask app for viewing and verifying Blockcerts
+If developing a separate library or those looking for more information about the verification process, that can be found [here](https://github.com/blockchain-certificates/cert-verifier-js/blob/master/docs/verification-process.md).

+Some examples of certificates can be found in the [cert-schema](https://github.com/blockchain-certificates/cert-schema/tree/master/examples) repo.

 ### Issuing certificates end-to-end